GoogleChrome/web.dev/src/site/content/en/blog/declarative-shadow-dom/index.md

 small change that allows existing components to work despite this: calling the `attachShadow()` method on an element with an existing **Declarative** Shadow Root will **not** throw an error.
 Instead, the Declarative Shadow Root is emptied and returned.
-This allows older components not built for Declarative Shadow DOM to continue working, since declaratives roots are preserved until an imperative replacement is created.
+This allows older components not built for Declarative Shadow DOM to continue working, since declarative roots are preserved until an imperative replacement is created.

 For newly-created Custom Elements, a new